flaneurette/Very-Small-Linux/README.md

 # Very-Small-Linux

-A very tiny linux distro img to launch a binary after boot.
+A very tiny GNU Linux distro img to launch a binary after boot.

 About 14MB, the image will be about 40MB for extra padding, sometimes required for proper booting.